 Additionally, advocacy strategies are not always successful because, ultimately, the decisions are not in the hands of those who advocate, however there are historic examples which demonstrate the power of good advocacy: in the field of global health, advocacy strategies aimed at increasing accessibility and affordability of medical treatment on HIV/AIDS led to tremendous achievements.
 Taking another example, the performance of the coalition of NGOs leading to the Ottawa treaty banning landmines shows how a well-thought through advocacy strategy can bring radical positive change.

-CERAH is one of the few institutes providing courses in communication, advocacy and negotiation that are specifically tailored for humanitarian action.
-In addition to a seven-week certificate course, we offer several one-week courses on these subjects.
+The Geneva Centre of Humanitarian Studies is one of the few institutes providing courses in communication, advocacy and negotiation that are specifically tailored for humanitarian action.
 The next advocacy-focused course will cover “Advocacy for humanitarian projects in health”.
 Through case studies, meeting with advocacy professionals and elements of theory, this one-week course on advocacy aims at providing aid managers tools and skills to develop and implement such powerful tool adapted to health-related issues.

 Our courses are designed for professionals working in the humanitarian sector at headquarter or field level, wishing to build on their competencies in a specific area.
 In addition, our Master and Certificate courses also welcome graduate students with relevant voluntary or intern experience who wish to enter the humanitarian sector.